hackasaur/quotes_game/README.md

 # quotes_game
-A game on remembering quotes
+A game on remembering quotes.
 To play game download the repository and run mainMenu.sh in command line